wbamberg/idl-reference/docs/nsIUrlClassifierUpdateObserver.md

 The update requested a new URL whose contents should be downloaded
 and sent to the classifier as a new stream.

-@param url The url that was requested.
-@param table The table name that this URL's contents will be associated
-             with.
-This should be passed back to beginStream().

 #### Parameters ####